mantzas/presentations/20170503_serverless/slides/index.md

 ### CONS

-* High cost if slow process time with large memory need and al ot of requests
+* High cost if slow process time with large memory need and a lot of requests
 * Function startup cost is high
-* Function lives only for 300 sec (AWS)
+* Function lives only for 300 sec (AWS, Azure etc)
 * Not everything is suited for this
     * high performance service
     * process that spans over several minutes